VAibhav1031/simple_chat_server/README.md

-# SIMPLE CHAT SERVER
+# Multi-Room Chat Server with Authentication
 ![Screenshot of my project's main screen](repo_essentials/show.png)
 ---
--  It is a simple chat server, using Sockets
+-  It is a Mutli-Room chat server, using Sockets
 -  Pretty good and clean , can be connect through internet  or locally
 -  Server is designed to handle good amount of clients with good Security(still improving)
 -  Tried to for better good simple chat with friends or any :::))) other ...